croquet/croquet/historic/sdk/tutorials/1_4_view_smoothing.md

 ## Global Constants

 Sometimes it's useful to declare a global constant that you can use throughout your code.
-However, any constants used by the model must be saved in the snapshot to make sure the model stays synchronized.
+However, any constants used by the model should also be included in the [code hash]{@link startSession}, to make sure the model stays synchronized.
+If they are included in the hash, changing the constants will create a new session.
+If the constants are not included in the hash, you might end up in the same session with older code and different constant values, which would lead to desynchronization.

 ```
 const Q = Croquet.Constants;